 The older the patient the more likely an impacted canine (eyetooth) will not erupt by natural forces alone, even if the space is available for the tooth to fit in the dental arch.
 The American Association of Orthodontists recommends that a panoramic x-ray, along with a dental examination, be performed on all dental patients at the age of seven to count the teeth and determine if there are problems with eruption of the adult teeth.
 It is important to determine whether all the adult teeth are present or if some adult teeth missing.

 This exam is usually performed by your general dentist who will refer you to an orthodontist if a problem is identified.
 Treating such a problem may involve an orthodontist placing braces to open spaces allowing for proper eruption of the adult teeth.
-Treatment may also require referral to Dr. Bhaskar for extraction of over-retained baby teeth and/or selected adult teeth that are blocking the eruption of the all-important eyeteeth.
-Dr. Bhaskar will also need to remove any extra teeth (supernumerary teeth) or growths that are blocking the eruption of any adult teeth.
+Treatment may also require referral to Dr. Bhaskar or Dr. Mraule for extraction of over-retained baby teeth and/or selected adult teeth that are blocking the eruption of the all-important eyeteeth.
+Drs.
+Bhaskar or Mraule will also need to remove any extra teeth (supernumerary teeth) or growths that are blocking the eruption of any adult teeth.

 What Happens If The canine Will Not Erupt When Proper Space Is Available?

-In cases where the eyeteeth will not erupt spontaneously, the orthodontist and Dr. Bhaskar will work together to get these teeth to erupt.
-Each case must be evaluated on an individual basis, but treatment will usually involve a combined effort between the orthodontist and Dr. Bhaskar.
+In cases where the eyeteeth will not erupt spontaneously, the orthodontist and Drs.
+Bhaskar or Mraule will work together to get these teeth to erupt.
+Each case must be evaluated on an individual basis, but treatment will usually involve a combined effort between the orthodontist and Drs.
+Bhaskar or Mraule.
 The most common scenario will call for the orthodontist to place braces on the teeth (at least the upper arch).
 A space will be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
 If the baby eyetooth has not fallen out already, it is usually left in place until the space for the adult eyetooth is ready.
 Once the space is ready, the orthodontist will refer the patient to the oral surgeon to have the impacted eyetooth exposed and bracketed.

 Shortly after surgery (1-14 days) the patient will return to the orthodontist.
 A rubber band will be attached to the chain to put a light eruptive pulling force on the impacted tooth.
 This will begin the process of moving the tooth into its proper place in the dental arch.
 This is a carefully controlled, slow process that may take up to a full year to complete.
 Remember, the goal is to erupt the impacted tooth and not to extract it.
 Once the tooth has moved into the arch in its final position, the gum around it will be evaluated to make sure it is sufficiently strong and healthy to last for a lifetime of chewing and tooth brushing.
 In some circumstances, especially those where the tooth had to be moved a long distance, there may be some minor “gum surgery” required to add bulk to the gum tissue over the relocated tooth so that it remains healthy during normal function.
 Your dentist or orthodontist will explain this procedure to you if it applies to your specific situation.